 As you focus on your child’s recovery, we want you to be as informed as possible.
 Our firm has created a free 24/7 hotline to explain to you exactly how to legally protect your child and yourself.
 Call us at (800) 818-8148 to speak with a member of our team.

 On Monday, May 15, 26 C.W.
 Henry School eighth graders and their chaperones left for a class trip to Washington, D.C. on a Werner Coach charter bus.
 Halfway between Wilmington and Baltimore on I-95, the driver of a Honda Civic attempted to pass the bus and lost control of his car.
 The driver veered across lanes of traffic and clipped the front of the bus.
 The bus overturned and hit an embankment and a tree, and landed on its side across the highway.
-Twenty-nine people were hurt, two of whom were critically injured.
+Twenty-nine people sustained injuries.
+Two suffered critical injuries.

 Our bus accident lawyers are now investigating the crash involving the C.W.
 Henry School eighth graders.
 Contact our firm for a free legal consultation if your child was a passenger on the bus and/or you were a chaperone on the trip.